Seamless Data Pipelines with ETL R or Python

 library(readr)

-# Extract data from a CSV file (using readr for potentially faster reading)
+# Extract data from CSV

 data <- read_csv("data.csv")

-# Transform the data
+# Transform data

 transformed_data <- data %>%

-filter(sales > 1000 & region != "West") %>% # Filter sales and exclude a region
+filter(sales > 1000 & region != "West") %>%

-summarize(mean_profit = mean(profit), .groups = "drop") %>% # Calculate mean profit and ungroup
+summarize(mean_profit = mean(profit), .groups = "drop") %>%

 mutate(profit_category = case_when(